 When it comes to metal roof cost vs. shingles, asphalt shingles are far less expensive.
-Here at B&B Siding and Roofing, an asphalt shingle overlay (re-shingle over your current roofing) can be as low as $250 per square foot, and a complete tear-off can range from $350 to $600 per square foot.
-Metal roofing, on the other hand, ranges between $800 and $1,500 per square foot.
+Here at B&B Siding and Roofing, an asphalt shingle overlay (re-shingle over your current roofing) can be as low as $325 per square, and a complete tear-off can range from $550 to $750 per square.
+Metal roofing, on the other hand, ranges between $800 and $1,500 per square.
 As we mentioned in an earlier post, procrastination can be the greatest cost on many roofing replacements.
 That’s because the cost of labor and materials is trending sharply upward, has been for years, and will likely continue.
 Bottom line, the longer you wait to replace your roof, the bigger hit to your wallet.

 When comparing metal roofing versus shingles, metal can last for more than 50 years, and asphalt shingles typically have a lifespan of 20-25 years.
-Although metal roofing can last twice as long as asphalt shingles, a metal roof can easily cost you three times as much to install.
 As you weigh your options and assess return on investment, you might consider how long you plan to live in your house.
 Will it be your forever home, or do plan to sell?
 Forbes reported that “a roof replacement will return somewhere around 60% of its value in a real estate transaction.”
-If you plan to sell your home in the near future, it might make more sense to invest in an affordable asphalt shingle roof than a far more expensive metal option.
+If you plan to sell your home in the near future, it might make more sense to invest in an affordable asphalt shingle roof than a more expensive metal option.

 B&B Siding and Roofing offers an unprecedented 50-year material warranty, and a lifetime labor warranty, for as long as you own your home.
 And if you sell, your warranties are transferable to the second owner, which is a huge selling point.
 Learn more …

 Asphalt shingles provide exceptional weatherproofing, offer EnergyStar compliant options, and are more durable than ever.
 Class 4 impact-resistant asphalt shingles offer extra durability against tears and impacts in tornado, hurricane, and hail-prone regions, and may reduce your insurance premium.
-Admittedly, standard asphalt shingles may need occasional maintenance or repair after a violent storm or as the roof ages, but the overall cost savings (compared to the price of metal roofing) outweighs the minor inconvenience.
+Standard asphalt shingles may need occasional maintenance or repair after a violent storm or as the roof ages.

 If you belong to a neighborhood homeowners association, make sure to secure the HOA’s approval before installing your roof of choice.
 If green building is important to you, both roofing options are making positive strides in that department.
-Metal roofs are considered the more eco-friendly choice because they are mostly made from recycled materials, and can be recycled again and again when the roof’s life is over.
+Metal roofs are considered the more eco-friendly choice because they are mostly made from recycled materials, and are 100% recyclable at the end of their life as a roof.
 And new recycling programs are emerging for asphalt shingles, diverting them from the landfill to be reused in pavement for roads.

 As you research roofing options, talk to your insurance agent about potential premium discounts, and ask your contractor about warranties and possible financing (if needed).
 And if you’re looking for a contractor, be sure to read 9 Questions to Ask When Hiring a Siding and Roofing Contractor.